 - Water garden and lawns deeply but only as often as necessary.
 Light watering discourages your plants and lawn grasses from sending deep roots into the soil and instead encourages many weeds that have shallow root systems.

-Other Methods To Kill Weeds
+Other Methods To Get Rid Of Weeds Naturally

 - Use the sun to kill weeds.
 Cover a large patch of ground with a heavy plastic sheet.
 Over the course of several weeks, the heat from the sun will kill the weeds underneath.